jtkiesel/bigbro/README.md

 # bigbro

-Discord bot that assists performing moderation duties for the VEX Robotics Competition server.
+Discord bot that assists with moderation duties for the [VEX Robotics Competition server](https://discord.gg/vrc).

 ## Getting Started